dkxl/club-manager/README.md

-## Development Environment
+## Manually Building a Development Environment

+Easiest way is to use docker to deploy as above.
+But if you want to build manually, this should get you up and running.

 Laravel 11 requires PHP 8.2.0 or later.
 I use postgresql for the database, but any DB that supports jsonb data should work.

-Easiest way is to use docker to deploy as above.
-But if you want to build manually, this should get you up and running.

 I'm assuming you start with a clean build of Debian 12 (bookworm).